Time Shock (game show): Game play (Time Shock)

 First, the contestant was raised to the top of the on-set clock set piece in an elevator chair.
 After a brief interview, the contestant selected one of 10 packets of questions; each packet contained 12 questions.
 The contestant had 60 seconds to answer all 12 questions.
 The questions were read by the announcer at five-second intervals; players could interrupt the reading of the question to give an answer.
 Each correct answer earned an increasing amount of money, as follows:

 At the end of the round, the contestant was lowered back to floor level; if the contestant failed to answer at least four questions correctly, the chair would be rapidly spun as the contestant was lowered.
-In the 1989-1990 run, jets of dry ice would also be activated, and the prize money would be lost; in this instance, the contestant would win a plush doll.
+In the 1989-1990 run, jets of dry ice (the predecessor of the modern CO₂ jets used in nightclubs or concerts) would also be activated, and the prize money would be lost; in this instance, the contestant would win a plush doll.
 Also in the 1989-90 run, certain packets could contain "shock" questions; failing to answer a shock question correctly would end the round and forfeit the prize money.